-- Connect to your services and APIs hosted on-premises or in VNET.
+- Connect to your on-premises or VNET-hosted services and APIs.

 But there is a catch!
 By design, and with that, I mean using the Logic App designer when we are creating the new connection: